fr0xk/Scripts/Markdown/trendfollowing.md

 = -10.69023

 This means that we need to raise 10 to the power of -10.69023 to get 100 / (1-0.35), or equivalently, we need to multiply 10 by itself -10.69023 times to get the same result.
-This is the same as dividing 10 by itself 10.69023 times

-, which gives us a very small number close to zero.
+This is the same as dividing 10 by itself 10.69023 times, which gives us a very small number close to zero.

 Therefore, we can say that it would take about 11 consecutive losses and 3-4 consecutive wins in a cluster of 100 trades to reach a success rate of 35%.